sor4chi/hono-do-chat/README.md

-# So Simple Usage of Durable Object + Websocket
+# so simple usage of Durable Object + Hono

+Multi client chat app using Durable Object (WebSocket).

 1. Create a Durable Object Namespace